 Guam is a U.S. island territory in Micronesia, in the Western Pacific.
 It’s distinguished by tropical beaches, Chamorro villages and ancient latte-stone pillars.
 Guam’s WWII significance is on view at the War in the Pacific National Historical Park, whose sites include Asan Beach, a former battlefield.
 The island’s Spanish colonial heritage is evident in Fort Nuestra Señora de la Soledad, atop a bluff in Umatac.

-Palau is an archipelago of over 500 islands, part of the Micronesia region in the western Pacific Ocean.
-Koror Island is home to the former capital, also named Koror, and is the islands’ commercial centre.
+Palau is an archipelago of over 500 pristine islands, part of the Micronesia region in the western Pacific Ocean southwest of Guam.
+Koror Island is home to the former capital and is the islands’ commercial centre.
 The larger island, Babeldaob has the present capital, Ngerulmud, plus mountains and sandy beaches on its east coast.
 In its north, ancient basalt monoliths known as Badrulchau lie in grassy fields surrounded by palm trees.
+The source of life in Palau is the culture and traditions that have been passed down by each generation and still very much evident today.

 The Federated States of Micronesia is a country spread across the western Pacific Ocean comprising more than 600 islands.
 Micronesia is made up of 4 island states: Pohnpei, Kosrae, Chuuk and Yap who have each retained their own culture.
 The country is known for palm-shaded beaches, wreck-filled dives and ancient ruins, including Nan Madol, sunken basalt temples and burial vaults that extend out of a lagoon on Pohnpei.